 At Servus, we believe our branches are in the best position to decide how to support their local communities.
 Therefore, 60% of our $2 million community investment budget is distributed among our branches to support community initiatives across Alberta.
 That’s the best part – local decision making.

-In 2017, Servus adopted a new noble purpose "shaping member financial fitness."
-Our noble purpose helps us create resilient communities by focusing on what is best for our members and the communities where they live.
+Servus's noble purpose is 'reimagining financial fitness.'
+It helps us create resilient communities by focusing on what is best for our members and the communities where they live.
 It is woven into every decision we make, especially when considering sponsorship requests.
 But what does that mean?

 New Community Investment Focus